Costantino Nivola: United States

 Nivola married fellow ISIA student Ruth Guggenheim in 1938, and left together for the United States via Paris in 1939.
 He established a home in Greenwich Village (first at Waverly Place, then at No. 47 West Eighth Street) to rebuild a social circle and a career despite speaking no English.

 Nivola resumed a close friendship with artist Saul Steinberg from Milan, attended meetings of the anti-fascist Italian-American Mazzini Society in 1941, and by the 1940s Nivola was presiding over a weekly gathering of artists at Del Pezzo's restaurant described by Peter Blake as comparable to the Algonquin Round Table.
 One key friendship was Le Corbusier.
 Introduced in 1945 by Josep Lluís Sert, Nivola became warm lifelong friends with the Swiss architect, his houseguest on Corbu's rare trips to America.

 Supported by small exhibitions and a progression of jobs in factories, for Bonwit Teller, and for architectural magazines, the Nivolas bought a modest property in Springs, East Hampton, Long Island.
 It would expand to 35 acres.
 Their garden landscape, a series of outdoor rooms and a roofless solarium, was co-designed by the Nivolas and architect Bernard Rudofsky; in 1950 Le Corbusier impulsively painted murals on two walls of their kitchen.
 On the nearby beach Nivola developed the principle of his distinctive concrete sandcasting technique while playing with his children.
 They sculpted wet sand, then poured a slurry of plaster or concrete into the form.

 In 1951 Nivola was one of the artists shown in the pivotal 9th Street Art Exhibition, hung by Leo Castelli.

 Once more Olivetti provided the sculptor with a major commission, for an interior wall in their stylish Fifth Avenue showroom in 1953.
 Nivola executed it with a refined, scaled-up version of the beach process, in a sequence of panels.
 The resulting attention and publicity started a successful career in large-scale architecture work which lasted for decades.
 One project, involving two thousand and ten cast-concrete panels for the McCormick Place Exposition Center in Chicago in 1959, was touted as the largest such installation ever.

-In 1954 Nivola was named to direct the Design Workshop at the Harvard Graduate School of Design, where he stayed until 1957.
+In 1954 Nivola was appointed director of the Design Workshop at the Harvard Graduate School of Design, where he served until 1957.
 He was also visiting professor or artist in residence at Columbia University (1961), Harvard (1970 and 1973), Dartmouth (1978), UC Berkeley (1978–79 and 1982), and the Royal Academy of Art, The Hague (1982).
 The American Institute of Graphic Arts awarded him its Certificate of Excellence.
 In 1972 the American Academy of Arts and Letters admitted Nivola as its first non-American member.

 Nivola died of a heart attack in Southampton Hospital, Long Island, in May 1988.
 He was the father of children's book author Claire Nivola, and the grandfather of actor Alessandro Nivola.
 A foundation and museum dedicated to Nivola's work opened in his hometown in 1995, in a building partly designed by architect Peter Chermayeff.